A GRE of 320 is considered a good score, but it also depends upon several other factors, which we will uncover here.

 To get into a top program in engineering on scholarship, you should aim for an average GRE score of 325+.
 Generally, all engineering programs of top universities require an average of 165 in Quantitative Reasoning.

-For CS programs, the ideal GRE test score is 320+.
+For Computer Science programs, the ideal GRE test score is 320+.
 Although the top schools for CS average around 330+ with a perfect Quantitative Reasoning score.

-Since there is more competition in Computer Science and Electrical Engineering programs, it is important to get more than 165 in the Quantitative Reasoning section.
+Since there is more competition in Computer Science and Electrical Engineering programs, getting more than 165 in the Quantitative Reasoning section is important.

 318+ is considered a good score for Civil Engineers.